Uniform-in-Time Wasserstein Stability Bounds for (Noisy) Stochastic Gradient Descent: Acknowledgments

-\begin{itemize} \item In Section~\ref{sec:technical:appendix}, we provide technical background for the computable bounds for the convergence of Markov chains which will be used to prove the results in Section~\ref{sec:nonconvex} in the main paper. \item In Section~\ref{sec:proof:quadratic}, we provide technical proofs for 1-Wasserstein perturbation results for the quadratic loss in Section~\ref{sec:quadratic} in the main paper. \item In Section~\ref{sec:proof:strongly:convex}, we provide technical proofs for 1-Wasserstein perturbation results for the strongly-convex loss in Section~\ref{sec:strongly:convex} in the main paper. \item In Section~\ref{sec:proof:nonconvex}, we provide technical proofs for 1-Wasserstein perturbation results for the non-convex loss (with additive noise) in Section~\ref{sec:nonconvex} in the main paper. \item In Section~\ref{sec:proof:nonconvex:no:noise}, we provide technical proofs for $2$-Wasserstein stability bounds for the non-convex loss without additive noise in Section~\ref{sec:nonconvex:no:noise} in the main paper. \item In Section~\ref{sec:proof:convex}, we provide technical proofs for $p$-Wasserstein stability bounds for the convex loss with additional geometric structure in Section~\ref{sec:convex} in the main paper. \end{itemize}
+The Appendix is organized as follows: \begin{itemize} \item In Section~\ref{sec:surrogate}, we provide further details and examples about the usage of surrogate losses. \item In Section~\ref{sec:technical:appendix}, we provide technical background for the computable bounds for the convergence of Markov chains which will be used to prove the results in Section~\ref{sec:nonconvex} in the main paper. \item In Section~\ref{sec:proof:quadratic}, we provide technical proofs for 1-Wasserstein perturbation results for the quadratic loss in Section~\ref{sec:quadratic} in the main paper. \item In Section~\ref{sec:proof:strongly:convex}, we provide technical proofs for 1-Wasserstein perturbation results for the strongly-convex loss in Section~\ref{sec:strongly:convex} in the main paper. \item In Section~\ref{sec:proof:nonconvex}, we provide technical proofs for 1-Wasserstein perturbation results for the non-convex loss (with additive noise) in Section~\ref{sec:nonconvex} in the main paper. \item In Section~\ref{sec:proof:nonconvex:no:noise}, we provide technical proofs for $2$-Wasserstein stability bounds for the non-convex loss without additive noise in Section~\ref{sec:nonconvex:no:noise} in the main paper. \item In Section~\ref{sec:proof:convex}, we provide technical proofs for $p$-Wasserstein stability bounds for the convex loss with additional geometric structure in Section~\ref{sec:convex} in the main paper. \end{itemize}